mieubrisse/personal-writing/ben-franklin-analysis/post.md

 But it stood out to me since [I'm currently seeking freedom from my own emotional volatility](https://substack.com/home/post/p-155537355).
 Someone who can maintain many relationships over a lifetime is someone [who fits well with many people](https://altered.substack.com/p/charisma).

-No surprise that in the research I did for this post, everyone really likes the dude.
+No surprise that in the research I did for this post, most everyone likes Ben.

 Even John Adams, an occasional Franklin hater, [had this to say](https://founders.archives.gov/documents/Adams/99-02-02-5574#:~:text=Franklin%20had%20a%20great%20genius%E2%80%94original%2C,the%20French%20call%20na%C3%AFvet%C3%A9%2C%20which):